Rance-rance/notes/server/Dell PowerEdge R730.md

 After setting up, press the `ESC` key to exit.

 ## enable Intel VT-x

 ESXi cannot create a virtual machine without this step

-ESXi cannot create a virtual machine

 ## install esxi from usb